-- The first turnpike was in Pennsylvania - but it's not what we today call the Pennsylvania Turnpike.
-It's PA Route 340 today, the highway from Philadelphia west to Lancaster.
+The first turnpike was in Pennsylvania.
+It is PA Route 340 today, the highway from Philadelphia west to Lancaster.
 The historic Philadelphia and Lancaster Turnpike is a "free" road now - there are no tolls now, and no pikes (poles) to turn and allow travellers to continue after paying the toll.

-- The Amish are still a major presence there, as shown in the movie "Witness."
+The Amish are still a major presence there, as shown in the movie "Witness."
 Their horse-drawn carriages ride on the wide shoulders of the highway, but their crops are still shipped to the city on the old turnpike.
-[NOTE: The Pennsylvania Turnpike was built a little further north of PA Route 340, partially on the bed of an unfinished railroad.]
+The modern Pennsylvania Turnpike was built a little further north of PA Route 340, partially on the bed of an unfinished railroad.1

 Goose Creek Bridge, built 1802 on Ashby's Gap Turnpike

 in 1861, plank roads as well as railroads allowed Southside farmers to get crops to market

 Source: Library of Congress, Colton's new topographical map of the eastern portion of the state of North Carolina with part of Virginia & South Carolina (by Joseph H. Colton, 1861)

 Page Valley farmers could use the Sperryville Turnpike to cross the Blue Ridge and get to the Orange and Alexandria Railroad at Culpeper

 Source: Library of Congress, Preliminary map of northeastern Virginia, south of the Rappahannock, east of the Blue Ridge, and north of 38⁰ N. Lat.

 Columbia Pike was constructed to divert traffic on the Little River Turnike, so the District of Columbia could intercept traffic headed to Alexandria

 Source: Library of Congress, Atlas of fifteen miles around Washington (by G. M. Hopkins)